Parallel Opportunistic Routing in Wireless Networks: Routing Protocols

 \section{Routing Protocols}

 In this section, we describe our routing protocols with and without opportunistic routing.
-We simply use a multi-hop strategy in both cases using the nodes other than S-D pairs as relays.
-Hence, we do not assume the use of any sophisticated multi-user detection schemes at the receiver.\footnote{If $M(n)$ scales between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$, then multi-hop protocols are enough to satisfy order optimality in dense networks.
-This is to be shown in Section~\ref{SEC:Upper}.}
+We simply use a multi-hop strategy in both cases using the nodes other than S--D pairs as relays.
+Hence, we do not assume the use of any sophisticated multi-user detection schemes at the receiver.\footnote{If $M(n)$ scales between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$, which is the operating regimes in our work, then multi-hop protocols are enough to satisfy the order optimality in dense networks (the detailed proof is not shown in this paper).}